 Dr Julien Plancq

-- ALKENoNE Research Associate (School of Geographical & Earth Sciences)
+- Lecturer, ALKENoNE Research Associate (School of Geographical & Earth Sciences)

 I am interested in the relationship between coccolithophores (haptophytes secreting calcium carbonate plates around their cell) and their environment, notably through paleoceanographic/paleoclimatic reconstructions.
 I thus use a multi-proxy / multi-disciplinary approach (micropaleontology, organic geochemistry, sedimentology, biostratigraphy, etc.) in Mesozoic and Cenozoic marine sediments.
 My studies aim to quantify nannofossil assemblages in order to better characterize the ecological preferences of these algae during the past and to understand the global evolutionary patterns that can be linked to environmental changes.
 In parallel, I use lipid biomarkers as paleoceanographic proxies.
 Lipid biomarkers can be used as indicators of the presence of an organism and metabolic processes (primary production), but they may also be used as proxies for environmental parameters (temperature, pH, pCO2, etc.).